johnfmcrae/Notes/HTML and CSS/CSS Notes.md

 ## IDs and Attributes

-You an add an id in HTML,
+You can add an id in HTML,

 ```html
 <div id="main"></div>